 Healing – While not as good as Paladins or Priests, Shamans can also heal and they get some healing cards every now and then.
-Unlike the other classes, Shaman’s healing is heavily focused on the minions.
-The only healing spells Shaman has are Healing Wave and Tidal Surge (and Ancestral Spirit to a certain extent, but it can only heal a minion).
-However, Shaman's healing is more focused on the minions that can heal: Vitality Totem, Hot Spring Guardian, Jinyu Waterspeaker, Hallazeal the Ascended, and Kalimos, Primal Lord.
+Unlike the other classes, Shaman’s healing is usually printed on the minions and not spells.
+While there are some healing spells, like Healing Wave, Tidal Surge and Healing Rain (and Ancestral Spirit to a certain extent, but it can only heal a minion), most of the Shaman's healing comes in a form of Battlecry, End of Turn or Ongoing effects on the minions.
+E.g. Vitality Totem, Hot Spring Guardian, Jinyu Waterspeaker, Hallazeal the Ascended, and Kalimos, Primal Lord.

 Freeze - Shaman is one of the two classes with access to class Freeze tools (the other one is Mage).
 Shaman could always use Frost Shock, however Knights of the Frozen Throne expansion added more Freeze support to the class, with cards that can Freeze (Brrrloc, Avalanche, Voodoo Hexxer) and Freeze synergies (Ice Breaker, Moorabi).
-It's hard to say whether they will continue to pring more Freeze cards in Shaman, but right now it appears so.
+It's hard to say whether they will continue to print more Freeze cards in the Shaman or if it was only an one-time experiment.

 Board Control Tools – Shamans are great at controlling the board.
 Hex is probably the most powerful single target removal in the entire game (as it has no restrictions, it denies Deathrattles and Divine Shields, and the only downside is creating a 0/1 Taunt for the opponent).
 Shamans have access to many more single target removals like Jade Lightning, Lightning Bolt, Stormcrack or Tidal Surge.
 On top of that, the class has a lot of really powerful AoE effects – Maelstrom Portal is very effective against small minions, Lightning Storm against mid-sized and Volcano/Elemental Destruction against big ones.
 Some minions like Fire Elemental or Kalimos, Primal Lord also come with the removal effects attached.
 All of this combined makes Shaman the class that can easily control the board for the extended periods of time.